OanaDemian/news-challenge/README.md

 ### Task

-You'll test-drive a single page application in React that send requests to the Guardian API to get Headline and Article data and display them.
+News is a single page application built in React that sends requests to the Guardian API to get Headline and Article data and display them.

-### Serving your app

-You'll use React's toolchain to take care of serving your HTML, CSS and JavaScript files.
+Users are able to:

+- View today's **headlines** in one place;
+- View the relevant **article image** for each news article when browsing the headlines;
+- View the **article's summary** which expands when the user clicks on the article's image or headline;
+- View the **original article** when the user clicks on the article's expanded summary;
+- View the **optimal layout** for the interface depending on their device's screen size.

-## User Stories
+### User Stories

-Some of these stories will need decomposing if they seem too large.

-### Standard
+#### Standard
 ```
 As a busy politician
 So I know what the big stories of the day are